adamchilcott/HomeNetwork/README.md

 ### DNS

 - All devices on the Guest VLAN are forced to use [Quad9](https://www.quad9.net) DNS Servers.
-- Some manual entries applied to `/etc/hosts` to resolve local addresses:
+- Some manual entries applied to `/etc/hosts` to resolve statically assigned local addresses:

 ```
 127.0.0.1 localhost